About the Program

 The School of International and Public Affairs (SIPA) at Columbia University is launching the Kent Global Leadership Program on Conflict Resolution to help prepare the next generation of global practitioners for the increasingly complex challenges posed by contemporary conflict.

-The program's foundation is an intensive week-long training session for professionals from governments and inter-governmental institutions held annually in New York City, beginning in summer 2020.
+The program's foundation is an intensive week-long training session for professionals from governments and inter-governmental institutions held annually in New York City, beginning in 2021.

 The program will also sponsor on-campus events and workshops during the academic year, a visiting professorship, fellowships for outstanding SIPA graduate students, and new research.
 Sustained by the generous support and vision of Muhtar Kent, the program will be directed by Professor Edward C. Luck.